bloomberg/amqpprox/README.md

 specifically for the AMQP 0.9.1 protocol.
 This brings benefits which cannot be achieved by a layer 4 proxying alone.

+This proxy and how we use it was first publicly outlined in [this talk](https://www.youtube.com/watch?v=tTh1nIKEOU4) at RabbitMQ Summit 2019.

 ### Key Advantages

-1. Applying policies per vhost
+1. We can redirect different virtual hosts to different broker clusters
-2. Able to understand/log/replay AMQP sessions
+2. We are able to understand/log AMQP 0.9.1 sessions passing through the proxy
-3. Able to understand the downstream farm being a DNS resolve not single IP/port pairs
+3. We can alter the which brokers are connected to, in order to optimise network/datacenter cross-traffic.
-4. Detail statistics without relying on the RabbitMQ implementation
+4. We can get detailed statistics without relying on the RabbitMQ broker itself
-5. Ability to easily have clients test failovers locally
+5. We can easily have clients test connection failovers locally

 ## Documentation